How to easily insert electronic signatures in Google Docs

 Build better documents with PandaDoc

-While PandaDoc allows you to build workflows inside Google apps and other software tools that you may already be familiar with, that’s not the end of the story.
+While PandaDoc integrations allow you to build workflows inside Google apps and other software tools that you may already be familiar with, that’s not the end of the story.

 If you want to take document creation to the next level, sign up for a paid plan so that you can build proposals, contracts, invoices, and more inside the PandaDoc editor.